-This Policy is available both on Compass and/or cochlear.com, including to employees and officers of Cochlear.
+This Policy is publicly available on the Corporate Governance section of cochlear.com, including to employees and officers of Cochlear.

 This Policy will be periodically reviewed to check that it is operating effectively and whether any changes are required.

 7. Reporting